-- e) Details of up to 1 year of post-construction monitoring utilising motion detection cameras deployed at selected locations to assess the effectiveness of the exclusion fences and use of the culvert underpasses by kiwi. - f) Details of a survey involving the placing automatic acoustic bird monitors for bittern in the Mimi wetland and Mangapepeke Valley in the spring of 2018. - g) Additional avifauna monitoring associated with the Pest Management Plan is set out in Section 7 below. - 5.
-Herpetofauna Management Plan
+e) Details of up to 1 year of post-construction monitoring utilising motion detection cameras deployed at selected locations to assess the effectiveness of the exclusion fences and use of the culvert underpasses by kiwi.
+The approach to kiwi fencing is a matter of technical disagreement as outlined in the Ecology Joint Witness Statement (refer to Condition 29(d)(ii)

+- f) Details of a survey involving the placing of automatic acoustic bird monitors for bittern in the Mimi wetland and Mangapepeke Valley in the spring of 2018. - g) Additional avifauna monitoring associated with the Pest Management Plan is set out in Section 7 below. - 5.
+Herpetofauna Management Plan a) Provision for (limited) salvage effort for lizards that may be located on vegetation cleared within the Project Area, focusing on high value habitat and known lizard locations.
+The provisions shall also include details on the relocation and release of salvaged striped skink at the Rotokare Scenic Reserve and other lizards into the PMA.